Equities Climb as Investors Look Beyond AI Leaders

 THE WEEK AHEAD

-Tuesday: US housing starts
+Tuesday: US trade balance

 Stay focused and diversified